mehdijebali/Terraform-Packer/README.md

 #### AMI Image
 ![](./Lab_Results/packer_image.png)
 #### Congiguration check
-When performing step 10 and 11, we shoud similar results as the following
+When performing step 10 and 11, we should find similar results as the following
 1. Docker
 ![](./Lab_Results/docker_verification.png)
 2. Nginx